TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 If your iPhone Wi-Fi connection problem still persists, you may need to update your router firmware.
 Your router’s firmware is basically the operating system that controls how your specific make and model behaves and operates.
 Updating the router’s firmware often fixes security bugs and solve internet connection problems.
 Every router is different, but the process for updating router’s firmware is somewhat similar.
 The first thing is to check your router manufacturer’s website for instructions specific to your make and model, locate the download section, and update or install.

 17. Renew lease

 If you’re still having trouble with Wi-Fi connection on your iPhone, one solution that could work is renewing your lease with the network.
-When you connect to a Wi-Fi network, you are assigned an IP address that identifies your device on the network.
-By renewing your lease, your iPhone will be given a new IP address and be able to connect to the Wi-Fi network.
+When you connect to a Wi-Fi network, you are assigned an IP address that identifies your device.
+By renewing your lease, your iPhone will be given a new IP address to connect to the Wi-Fi network.